 - Vision problems, such as amblyopia, strabismus, or binocular vision

 - Other conditions, such as high blood pressure or high cholesterol, can often be detected in an eye exam

 Need Help Finding a Board-Certified Ophthalmologist?

 Perhaps you have not scheduled a comprehensive eye exam because you need to find a new eye doctor.
 We have a network of board-certified ophthalmologists who are accepting new patients.
-Click here and enter your zip code on the top of the page to access a list of our eye centers across the country.
 Our doctors are ready to assess your vision needs and provide you with exceptional care as well as state-of-the-art treatments.